Last updated on 2026-05-15

 Program Structure

 The Personal Support Worker Acute Care program is designed to be completed within one year of full-time study.
-This program is offered in a blended delivery format, combining both online and in-person learning experiences.
-Here are some key features of the program structure:
+This program is delivered in a blended format, combining both online and in-person learning experiences.

 Featured Experiences

-- Community Engagement: Opportunities to participate in community service projects to enhance learning and civic responsibility.
+- Opportunities to engage in community service and volunteer work.

 Career Options